camunda/camunda-docs/docs/reference/bpmn-processes/user-tasks/user-tasks.md

 By default, all job variables are merged into the process instance.
 This behavior can be customized by defining an output mapping at the user task.

-Input mappings can be used to transform the variables into a format that is accepted by the job worker.
+Input mappings can be used to transform the variables into a format accepted by the job worker.

 ## Task headers

 A user task can define an arbitrary number of `taskHeaders`.
-They are static metadata that are handed to workers along with the job.
+They are static metadata handed to workers along with the job.
 The headers can be used as configuration parameters for the worker.

 ## Additional resources

-### XML Representation
+### XML representation

 A user task with a user task form:

 ```xml